 - 2 Is it bad to sleep with your mouth open?

 - 3 How to tell if you are a mouth breather

 What is mouth taping?

-Before explaining what mouth tape actually is, it is important to understand what it is not.
+The basic concept involves taping your mouth shut while you sleep to promote nasal breathing.
+Before explaining in more detail what mouth tape actually is, it is important to understand what it is not.

 While most people imagine mouth tape as duct tape or any other random tape bought from a store, it's actually a minimally invasive, safe, and pain-free method to stop mouth breathing at night and promote breathing via the nose.
 Read more about mouth breathing in our full guide.

 There are various products on the market, such as Somnifix sleep strips, that help you train yourself to sleep with your mouth closed.
 These strips are hypoallergenic, comfortable, and easily removable.
 Most types of mouth tape are soft with a gel-like consistency and shaped to fit precisely over your mouth, instead of being a regular tape.
 Strips are made with built-in vents so if your nose gets stuffed up at night, you can still breathe through the tape.
 What's more, this tape comes off easily leaving no residue on the lips.

 Another thing to keep in mind is that if you have the ingrained habit of breathing through your mouth, then it's likely that it will take a while to get used to breathing through your nose at night.
 In order to help the process along, you should also make sure that you practice nasal breathing throughout the day as well.

 Is it bad to sleep with your mouth open?